 How does the employment market for young adults differ from the employment market for older people with a history of chronic mental health conditions?

-What are the barriers to full-time employment in career advancing jobs for young adults with serious mental health conditions (SMHCs)?
+What are the barriers to full-time employment in career advancing jobs for young adults?

-How might employment programs be improved to facilitate young adult careers?
+What are the problems with current supported employment programs that might be improved to facilitate young adult careers?

 IPS and Young Adult Careers